 (3) Pergolas, trellises or other screening above parked vehicles is required where exposed flat roofs are used as parking decks and for mechanical and related items.

-H. General requirements.
+I. General requirements.

 (1) Any principal building may contain more than one permitted use and/or organization, provided that the total building coverage of the combined activities does not exceed the maximum building coverage specified for the district and, further, that each activity occupies a minimum gross floor area of 500 square feet for uses in the zoning district.